benedekrozemberczki/SINE/README.md

 ```
 ### Datasets

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
-Sample graphs for the `Twitch Brasilians` ,`Wikipedia Chameleons` and `Wikipedia Giraffes` are included in the  `input/` directory.
+Sample graphs for the `Twitch Brasilians` and `Wikipedia Chameleons` are included in the  `input/` directory.

 The feature matrix can be stored two ways as a **sparse binary** one.
 For simplicity, it is a JSON.
 Nodes are keys of the json and features are the values.
 For each node feature column ids are stored as elements of a list.
 The feature matrix is structured as: